stevedat/HP-Elitebook-830-G6-Hackintosh/README.md

 # HP-Elitebook-830-G6-Hackintosh
-Updated: am currently out of hackingtosh
+Updated: am currently out of hackingtosh.I would provide none of fixed issues or files for you.
+Thanks.
 - Updated in 27 April 2022: Official Monterey 12.3
 - <img width="1038" alt="Screen Shot 2022-04-27 at 09 51 09" src="https://user-images.githubusercontent.com/38579777/165430117-3536c2a4-0dcf-47a0-94bc-06ed47a8e923.png">
 <img width="701" alt="Screen Shot 2021-11-16 at 11 26 20" src="https://user-images.githubusercontent.com/38579777/141919092-c996d7c8-394a-412c-9a21-c79c5a308201.png">